Tactile symbols help individuals who are blind or visually impaired and may also have complex communication disabilities to express themselves.

 Our Bliss Tactile Symbol designer makes it easy to create the specific set of symbols that you need for your day-to-day instruction.
 You have full control over their size, their layout, and their content.
 Over 240 core word/concept symbols have been pre-created for your use.
 All you have to do is 3D-print them.
 You can also easily tweak the designs of these symbols if you need something a little different.
 You can leverage the vast, pre-approved Blissymbol set provided by Blissymbolics Communication International to create new symbols.
 You can even create your own “slang” words for your students and clients to use in their interactions.

-This page will take you through the process of downloading and using the Bliss Symbol Designer to modify our out-of-the-box designs, and/or to extend the designs for your needs.
+This page guides you through downloading and using the Bliss Symbol Designer to modify our out-of-the-box designs and/or extend them to meet your needs.

-This page will support you in creating your own, non-3D-printed, Bliss tactile symbols using everyday crafting tools.
+This page will help you create your own non-3D-printed Bliss tactile symbols using everyday crafting tools.

 Creating New Remedial and Motivational Tools